PUMA and McLaren Turn the 2026 Season Kickoff Into a Global Fashion Moment for the Industry

 Formula 1 has always been synonymous with speed.
 However, in 2026, it also embraces style—and accessibility.

-When the McLaren Mastercard Formula 1 Team revealed its 2026 livery live from Bahrain on February 9, PUMA made sure the excitement extended beyond the paddock.
+When the McLaren Mastercard Formula 1 Team revealed its 2026 livery live from Bahrain on February 9, PUMA made sure the excitement extended beyond the paddock and into the fashion industry.
 The global sportswear leader turned the unveiling into a global festivity, organizing immersive viewing parties in Las Vegas, London, and Jakarta—bringing fans closer to the action than ever before.

 Inside PUMA flagship stores, the atmosphere felt more like a race weekend than a retail space.
 Fans came together to watch the livestream in real time, get an up-close look at the McLaren show car, and shop the latest McLaren Racing x PUMA collections.
 In Las Vegas and London, exclusive events with limited capacity transformed the reveal into a collective cultural experience—complete with curated snacks, unique merchandise, and a week-long in-store showcase of the MCL40 for those who couldn’t catch the live event.